-In FFS prior to 11/1/2023, Environmental modifications, Vehicle Modifications and Adaptive and Assistive Technology are the only HCBS for which payments are reassigned.
+In FFS prior to 03/01/2024, Environmental modifications, Vehicle Modifications and Adaptive and Assistive Technology are the only HCBS for which payments are reassigned.
 Vendors are required to sign a Statement of Reassignment that they will only bill the Governmental Entity for the adaptation specified in the child's approved plan and accept the contracted amount as payment in full.
 Furthermore, the vendor acknowledges that the Governmental Entity will request MA reimbursement via Schedule E, on behalf of the vendor, and retain any reimbursement obtained for these services.
 This process is specified in state guidance.
 The reassignment of direct payment is voluntary, and the provider is free to cancel the arrangement under which case, the provider will not provide the service.
+After 03/01/2024, a FMS will be the provider of record for all newly initiated Adaptive and Assistive Technology, Vehicle Modifications and Environmental Modifications purchases.